StormingMoose/MAX_4X4_4_chainpin_version/README.md

 # MAX_4X4_4_chainpin_version

+Update Feb 27 2025 had to use Arduino boards manager Esp32 version 3.05

 MAX_4X4_4_chainpin_version uses an adapted Meccanoid library to control the Meccano M.A.X. motors configured for mecanum wheels.

 Websockets are used since Http is too random in sending commands accurately and in a timely manner.